TO: Town Council FOR: Council Meeting, April 16th, 2018

 - Department of Fisheries and Oceans (DFO) online information related to the cholera cases (URL), tells that the herring eggs are

-- not safe for eating (you and get cholera) if harvested from the environment at French Creek and Qualicum Bay.
+- not safe for eating (you can get cholera) if harvested from the environment at French Creek and Qualicum Bay.

 - it IS safe to eat roe taken directly from the herring

 - the herring eggs picked up the cholera from the water or rocks or beach.